mahfuz225bd/eased-layout/README.md

 #### Available Breakpoints

-`eased-layout.css` has six default breakpoints for applying responsiveness.
+`eased-layout.css` has eleven default breakpoints for applying responsiveness.
 Here is a table showing breakpoints, class infixes, and dimensions for responsive layouts where the class infix for the specified screen widths is explained in the next sections.

 | Breakpoint        | Class Infix | Dimensions |
 | ----------------- | ----------- | ---------- |